-Seattle is our global HQ but our team members are located and dispersed all over the world, willing and able to conduct our operations and join our partners at our target sites and program locations.
+Seattle is our global HQ but our team members are located and deployed all over the world, willing and able to conduct our operations and join our partners at our target sites and program locations.

 The bottom line is this: